Revised: 10/20/22, 10 a.m. EDT - Computer and internet use content moved to Housing Characteristics section.

 Among the social characteristics, the 2020 Island Areas Censuses collected information about school enrollment, educational attainment, place of birth, and language spoken at home.

-The 2020 Island Areas Censuses provides a variety of economic characteristics for Guam, including statistics on income and poverty.
+The 2020 Island Areas Censuses provides a variety of economic characteristics for CNMI, including statistics on income and poverty.
 Income questions on the census asked about income for the prior calendar year.

-Among the housing characteristics, the 2020 Island Areas Censuses provides information on homeownership and household size.
+Among the housing characteristics, the 2020 Island Areas Censuses provide information on homeownership and household size.

 The 2020 Island Areas Censuses also collected information about computer and internet use, including type of computer devices, internet subscription status, and type of internet service.